tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [一家川菜馆](https://www.yijiachuancaiguan.com/): 4.2/5. close to UTSG, good price, ok food, cash price including tax 80 dollar is enough for at least three people have meal.

 [有米酸奶](https://www.yomiesriceyogurt.com/): 4.6/5.
 Order Mango Pomelo Sago Yogurt, I like it!

+[Za Cafe Pizzeria and Bar](http://www.zaonbay.ca/): 4.6/5.
+Excellent pizza and pastas.
+If you live close to union station, worth to take a try for Italian food.

 [真东北饺子馆](https://kb.51.ca/item/18)：3.7/5.
 Dumpling is fine, other dishes are bad.